perfanalytics/pose2sim/README.md

 > _**Estimate 2D pose from images with Openpose or an other pose estimation solution.**_

 #### With OpenPose:
+The accuracy and robustness of Pose2Sim have been thoroughly assessed only with OpenPose, and especially with the BODY_25B model.
+Consequently, we recommend using this 2D pose estimation solution.
+See [OpenPose repository](https://github.com/CMU-Perceptual-Computing-Lab/openpose) for installation and running.
 * Open a command prompt in your **OpenPose** directory. \
   Launch OpenPose for each raw image folder:
   ```